Mérieux NutriSciences

-Mérieux NutriSciences is a global company specializing in Food safety, quality, and sustainability testing, consulting, and training services.
 It is a subsidiary of Institut Mérieux and operates over 140 laboratories in approximately 32 countries, serving more than 10,000 employees worldwide.
 The company is headquartered in Chicago (United States) and Tassin‑la‑Demi‑Lune (France).

-With a legacy business in Food microbiology, Mérieux NutriSciences business is mainly focused on solutions for the food sector, addressing the needs of raw materials & ingredients suppliers, food manufacturers, processors, but also caterers and retail companies.
+With a history in food microbiology, Mérieux NutriSciences' business is mainly focused on services for the food sector, addressing the needs of raw materials & ingredients suppliers, food manufacturers, processors, caterers, and retail companies.
 The company also operates in packaging and pharmaceutical quality management.